Future of Broadway - Prospero Place

 Where is the the stage for entertainment

-muzz asked 3 days ago
+muzz asked about 2 months ago

 Kia ora, the conceptual design allows for an area of Prospero Place to be multi-functional, meaning it could be used for entertainment and other activities, as well as being a nice spot to sit and watch the world go by.
 This space is currently at the south east section of the grassed area, near the existing viewing area of the Glockenspiel.
 Because these are just drafts, we’re still fine-tuning details and Elected Members will have input on what final draft design goes out to the public for comment later in May.
 We’d be keen to hear from people if they’d like to see a raised platform, a stage, as you suggest, so have added a quick poll to the project page (see link below).
 Please take a look and choose an option, and share it with friends and family!